 The centre is modeled after the libraries and archives of American presidents.
 Following a visit and funding announcement by Prime Minister Stephen Harper in 2011, the building underwent significant renovations, which were completed in April 2012.
 The gallery currently hosts two in-house produced exhibits: “One Canada: Diefenbaker’s Vision” and “Indigenous Health.”
 A special traveling exhibit: “Health in Space,” will also be available for viewing.

-Disabled Access Public Washrooms Parking Lot (Meters)
+Disabled Access Public Washrooms Street Parking (Meters)

 The observatory is a unique structure on the University of Saskatchewan campus, both in appearance and function.
 It was built in 1930, with its telescope funded by private donations, and was in use for astronomical observation and research into the 1960s.
 It was built in the Collegiate Gothic style, primarily with local greystone, to fit in with the other campus buildings.
 Its roofing, roof ridges, flashing, and gutters are all copper.
 It has an arched door opening, with oak doors; granite steps; Indiana limestone trim; brick wainscotting; and a slate blackboard framed in oak.
 The building has three main rooms, including the stone tower, which houses the telescope under an 18-foot-diameter dome.
 The basement originally housed a coal bin and furnace.
 Physics students once lived in the basement and kept the coal furnace stoked in return for the use of the quarters.
 The observatory is now used for a program of public viewing of the stars on scheduled nights.